combinatorylogic/clike/readme.md

  CLike 0.1 is a low-level programming language with an extensible syntax based on C. It is supposed to be used as both a front-end and a target for MBase/PFront, and can be embedded as a JIT engine into .net applications.

- CLike and llvm-wrapper are distributed under the terms of the Q Public License version 1.0 with a change to choice of law (see license.txt).

  CLike targets LLVM, tested with LLVM 3.5.
 Since the old JIT was replaced with MCJIT it is no longer capable of adding new declarations to the module after a function from that module was executed.
 Some multi-module solution is possible but not implemented yet.

  LLVM bindings for MBase are included, see llvm-wrapper/*